- David Allison

 Bradley has a reputation as a highly skilled negotiator and litigator, with finely tuned judgment and wide ranging technical expertise.
 He is adept at evaluating cases at an early stage helping clients to make informed choices to achieve effective long term solutions.
 Whilst Bradley strives to settle his cases out of Court, he recognises that this will not always be possible or in the best interests of every client.
 He has acted on several landmark cases which have developed legal precedent.

-Bradley is a qualified mediator and collaborative lawyer, and is a Resolution collaborative specialist.
+Bradley is a qualified mediator & collaborative lawyer and is a Resolution collaborative specialist.
 He was one of the first group of lawyers to train as a family arbitrator and is able to adjudicate financial disputes.
 He was named Family Lawyer of the Year in the inaugural Spear’s Young Turk Awards, awards which recognise the rising stars of the private client world.
-Bradley appears in the Spears 500 Index 2017 of the top family lawyers in the country.
+Bradley appears in the Spears 500 Index 2017 of the top 50 family lawyers – Spears comments: “There is no doubt, however, that he has made a name for himself as a natural litigator in a firm with a strong reputation for mediation and the collaborative approach….All his cases are high-end, ranging from HNWs in the £5-6million range to post nup work involving an asset pot of £2billion….Williams is unstinting in his commitment to clients“.

 What Bradley’s clients say: